solutionroute/vboxdebian/README.md

 	apt-get install sudo
 	adduser yournotrootuser sudo

-Exit your root shell and logon as yournotrootuser and try to sudo:
+Exit your root shell and yournotrootuser shell and logon as yournotrootuser and try to sudo:
-	sudo ls /root
+	sudo vi /etc/apt/sources.list

-If all goes well, carry on.
+If all goes well, carry on and append to sources.list stretch-backports from whatever mirror you prefer:
+	deb http://mirror.it.ubc.ca/debian stretch-backports main contrib
+	deb-src http://mirror.it.ubc.ca/debian stretch-backports main contrib

+	sudo apt-get update

+**In the VBox admin app in Windows**:

-Next ensure the VirtualBox Guest Additions ISO is mounted as a virtual optical discu on the Windows host.
+In Settings, Storage, add or ensure the VBoxGuestAdditions.iso is mounted as IDE primary master / virtual optical disc.
+Return to Debian and:

+	sudo mount /dev/cdrom /media/cdrom
+	> replies with a mount confirmation; don't proceed otherwise.

 ## Time for some automation